SamuelAbimbola525/supply-chain-blockchain/ReadThis.md

 ### Project Details-
 A supply chain Dapp, built with React and Tailwind with smartcontract(s) deployed on Polygon chain, handled by Yarn package manager
-Smartcontract, securely and gas-consciously written in Vyper and developed in Brownie
+Smartcontract(s), securely and gas-consciously written in Vyper and developed in Brownie
 ### Technologies Used-
 [ ] Yarn package manager
 [ ] React Frontend Framework